 8 a.m.: Depart for Gettysburg

 11 a.m.: Arrive in Gettysburg.
 Visit Gettysburg Heritage Center and Museum, tour the Friend-to-Friend Masonic Memorial, then lunch on your own.

 7 p.m.: Arrive in Philadelphia

 Friday, August 6, 2021: Celebrating a Memorable Week

 Small group tour option No. 4

 Lunch on your own

 7:30 p.m.
-Grand Master’s farewell dinner cruise aboard the Spirit of Philadelphia
+Grand Master’s farewell dinner at the Franklin Institute